sctaltrd/adm4p.py/README.md

 ```
 `pythonnet` module is imported inside the method to break a dependency on the PythonNet while importing `adm4p` module.

-It creates an added consistency when using pythonnet:
+It goes without saying that you cannot load PythonNet's runtime prior of setting up parameters for the AppDomainManager to use when ClrLoader is invoked.
+This is why this shortcut method provides an added consistency:
 ```
 import adm4p
 adm4p.SetupNetFxRuntime(*args)
 adm4p.LoadNetFxRuntime()
 ```

+When using PythonNet we import clr module to load assemblies.
+But importing pythonnet directly in the script could be replaced with importing adm4p instead.

-But it is optional at the same time - consider not using PythonNet in the first place:
+But it is optional at the same time - consider example of not using PythonNet in the first place:
 ```
 import ctypes
 import adm4p